EricWVGG/EricWVGG.github.io/sanity-nextjs-google-map.md

 {% endraw %}
 ```

-I like to use garish colors for placeholder styles; feel free to add your own custom styles, or delete them all and use Tailwind if you’re some kind of animal.
+I like to use garish colors for placeholder styles; feel free to add your own custom styles, or use Tailwind if you’re some kind of animal.

-#### Map component
+### Map component

 Create a new component called `Map.tsx`: